 Student accommodation charges are discussed by the Treasurer in Hilary Term with representatives of the JCR and MCR taking account of full economic costing and ability to pay.
-The final charges are then reviewed by Finance Committee and agreed by Governing Body every Trinity Term.
+The final charges for the following year are then reviewed by Finance Committee and agreed by Governing Body every Trinity Term.
 Graduates will be communicated with during the summer vacation with guidance on the fees and accommodation charges to which they will be subject.
 Fees and charges are billed prior to the start of each term, which together with any unpaid balances brought forward from the previous term must be paid by Friday of 0th week.
-A second battels (bills) statement is circulated before the end of 3rd week, incorporating miscellaneous charges (including vacation residence).
+A second battels statement (bill) is circulated before the end of 3rd week, incorporating miscellaneous charges (including vacation residence).
 This must be paid by Friday of 4th week.
 If for any reason you are unable to pay by this date, you must contact the College Accountant before the due date.
 More often than not special arrangements for delayed payments can be made, where justified by circumstance.
 However, failure to contact the Treasury to make such arrangements will be taken as implying unwillingness, rather than inability, to pay.
 This could result in certain sanctions being taken against non-payment:

 - A fine will be imposed on balances not paid, up until payment is made, or arrangements for deferred payment have been agreed with the College Accountant.
 The charge is £5 for balances of £100 or less and £10 for balances over £100, although a greater charge may be imposed in exceptional circumstances. - Students who have unauthorized debts will be included in a list of defaulters, which will be presented to the Governing Body.
 Those whose names appear on this list may not, for instance, be permitted to attend special College dinners or functions, or to book College rooms for guests or functions. - If the account has not been settled by the end of the term to which it applies, the student concerned may not be permitted to return into residence until the debt (including any penalty) has been paid.
-In such cases, future rights to college accommodation may be restricted. - The College will not put forward for conferment of a degree the name of any student who has debts outstanding to the College, (including the non-return of library books).
+In such cases, future rights to college accommodation may be restricted.